rahulc07/Tucana/README.md

 Edit: Tucana 2.0 will be coming out on the 31st but will have an ER mercury patch (just a untarrable file) to fix a crticial openssl bug on Nov 1st

+The entire release is rescheduled to Nov 3 because of life hitting me hard.

 ## Whats different?
 This is based on Linux from scratch, yes that linux from scratch.
 Following that is a by the book yet minimal BLFS install, with any desktop or GUI you can wish for.
 The /usr/share/doc folder is basically empty (like it is with a lot of my other projects) and it uses less than 2GB of space!
 (With xfce) and it obeys to standards